CelestialLemon/Heightmap-Generation/readme.md

 ![Random Noise Texture](https://i.ibb.co/PTYPYCp/random-noise.png)

 ### Octaves
 For generating perlin noise we have to generate octaves of the random noise.
-We select pixels at intervals linearly interpolate remaining pixels to make it smooth.
+We select pixels at intervals and linearly interpolate remaining pixels to make it smooth.

 #### Wavelength
 The intervals at which we select pixels is dependent on *wavelength* of the Perlin noise function.
 The best value can be differnt in differnt use cases.
 Using ```wavlength = 2.0f``` is a good starting point for our project.